-Place vegetable shortening and salt in a medium mixing bowl.
-Cream together with an electric mixer.
+In a medium mixing bowl, cream together the vegetable shortening and salt with an electric mixer.

-Add gluten-free powdered sugar and milk substitute.
+Add gluten-free confectioners' sugar, coconut milk (or milk substitute), and vanilla extract.
 Whip on high just until the frosting is smooth and creamy.

-If frosting is too stiff, gradually add more milk substitute, 1 teaspoon at a time to desired consistency.
+If the frosting is too stiff, gradually add more coconut milk (or milk substitute), 1 teaspoon at a time to desired consistency.

-Use the frosting on your favorite gluten-free dairy-free baked goods.
+Use the frosting on your favorite gluten-free, dairy-free baked goods.
+Enjoy.

 - Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels—not all brands are created equal.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.